udaylunawat/Covid-19-Radiology/README.md

     │   │   ├── snapshots                 <- Saving training snapshots.
     │   │   ├── inference                 <- Converted trained model to an inference model.
     │   │   └── TrainingOutput            <- Output logs
-    │   └── reports                       <- Generated analyses as HTML, PDF, LaTeX, etc.
     │   └── figures                       <- Generated graphics and figures to be used in reporting │
     ├── src                               <- Source code for use in this project.
     │   ├── __init__.py                   <- Makes src a Python module